Hecate2/Ignareo-ISML-auto-voter/README.md

 Aug.
 16th, 2019: I heard someone spammed billions(I don't know the exact quantity) in Topaz 1!
 ISML operators shall understand that cloudflare does not provide any protection against IGN, though my aiocfscrape hasn't been updated for the latest IUAM firewall.
 And, stop spamming billions!
 You'll find it meaningless sonner or later.
+Achtung!
+IGN can burn 180,000 proxies in an hour(50 proxies per second), at ease!

 Aug.
 10th, 2019: ISML is being DDOS attacked at noontime.
 Hatred is burning.